eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 Similarly, removing an extension works by removing it from `dependencies`.
 For extensions already published on npm (or your private npm registry) this is all you need to do.

-An alternative approach is developing your extension inside Theia Blueprint’s mono repo.
+An alternative approach is developing your extension inside Theia IDE’s mono repo.
 The advantage of doing this is that you don’t need to publish the extension and can build the product with the local version of the extension.
-This is facilitated by the lerna build already configured in the Theia Blueprint’s repository.
+This is facilitated by the lerna build already configured in the Theia IDEs’s repository.
 It links the product and all extensions in the repository together during the build.

 The easiest way to create a new extension is to use the [official yeoman generator](https://www.npmjs.com/package/generator-theia-extension) for Theia extensions.
 Assuming you have [yeoman](https://yeoman.io/) globally installed on your system, simply create a new extension in the repository root with `yo theia-extension --standalone`.
-The `--standalone` flag is used to only create an extension but not a whole Theia application frame because it is already provided by the Theia Blueprint.
+The `--standalone` flag is used to only create an extension but not a whole Theia application frame because it is already provided by the Theia IDE.
-After successfully generating the extension, add its folder name to the Theia Blueprint’s root `package.json` in the workspaces property.
+After successfully generating the extension, add its folder name to the Theia IDEs’s root `package.json` in the workspaces property.
 After adding the extension to the dependencies in `applications/electron/package.json` as described above, the new extension will be part of the built product.

 ## Branding